-The Accidentals, August 4 (Noon and 2 pm)
+August 4 (Noon and 2 pm, Gazebo Stage)

-Dynamic duo Katie Larson and Savannah Buist are becoming recognized and loved among music lovers of all genres for their multi-instrumentalist skills and impressive repertoire of songs featured in films, documentaries and commercials.
-The girls met in 2011 after volunteering for a high school class assignment.
+Dynamic musicians Katie Larson, Savannah Buist and Michael Douge are becoming increasingly recognized and loved among music lovers of all genres for their multi-instrumentalist skills and impressive repertoire of songs featured in films, documentaries and commercials.
+The girls formed the band as a duo after meeting in 2011 while volunteering for a high school class assignment.
 Now recent high school grads, the edgy folk duo has added Michael Douge on percussion to round out their eccentric indie trio.

-Based in Columbus, Mojo Theory writes, arranges and produces their own original blues music.
-The band’s diverse musical background gives them a unique sound that is not often found in blues bands.
+Based in Columbus, Mojo Theory writes, arranges and produces their own original blues music with a modern twist.
 Without straying from the core traditions of blues music, the group successfully preserves the blues tradition and adapts their music to the 21st century, pleasing their entire audience.

-Hayley Payne, August 5 (Noon and 2 pm)
+August 5 (Noon and 2 pm, Gazebo Stage)

 This classic rock group consists of four band members who are passionate about creating and playing their own music.
 This Cincinnati-based band possesses a unique stage presence and enjoys playing their original songs and performing covers of the classics.

-Deborah Jane, August 6 (Noon and 2 pm)
+August 6 (Noon and 2 pm, Gazebo Stage)

-It all started with an elementary school solo.
-This talented songwriter has been singing and performing since that fateful recital.
+It all started with an elementary school solo for Deborah Jane.
+This talented songwriter has stayed true to her passion, singing and performing since that fateful childhood recital.
 The acoustic performer is extremely passionate about her music and enjoys playing covers of popular songs.

 This Dayton-based band has an exciting stage presence and is passionate about playing and performing rockabilly tunes.
-The band’s style showcases a fusion of southern hillbilly country, western and Delta blues styles of music from 1940’s and early 50’s.
+The band’s style showcases a fusion of southern hillbilly country, western and Delta blues styles of music from the 1940s and early 50s.

-The Kevin Prater Band, August 7 (Noon and 2 pm)
+August 7 (Noon and 2 pm, Gazebo Stage)

-The Kevin Prater Band is made up of veterans of Bluegrass Music, a quality that enables them to create their unique style of Bluegrass and Gospel Music they are quickly becoming famous for.
+The Kevin Prater Band is made up of bluegrass veterans, a characteristic that enables the group to create a unique blend of bluegrass and gospel.
 The group is known for their a capella hymns, great gospel songs, classic country and vintage rock that their audience has come to enjoy.

 Dwight Lenox is known for his rich tenor voice and dynamic presence that effortlessly captivates his audience.
 His vast repertoire includes jazz, blues and swing with hits from artists such as Frank Sinatra, Nat King Cole and Stevie Wonder.

-Yvonne found her passion for music at a very young age.
-Ever since she was recruited into the family band when she was only 6 years old she knew all she wanted to do was preform.
+Yvonne found her passion for music at a very young age when she was recruited into the family band at just 6 years old.
+From that time forward, she knew all she wanted to do was perform.
 Her Latin-flavored, R&B style music encourages the audience to experience culture through music.

-This group features traditional country, Americana and gospel music played by a talented husband and wife duo and a group of gifted band members.
+This group features traditional country, Americana and gospel music played by a talented husband and wife duo, along with a group of gifted band members.
 Walenia is known for the sounds of their pedal steel, rhythm and bass guitars.

 This alternative rock group brings incomparable energy and excitement to the stage.
 Their natural talent helps to guide them as they create original songs that express pure emotion.
 Their passion for music is contagious and serves as the fuel that continues to drive the band.

 Travis is known as a representation of the modern blues industry.
 His passion for music began when he was just eight years old and B.B.
-King began playing daily at the nearby Memphis studio.
-Travis hung around in que, learning as much from the legend as he could.
+King began playing daily at the nearby Memphis radio station.
+Travis hung around the studio, learning as much from the legend as he could.
 Today, he is an award-winning contemporary blues artist.
 He earned the nickname, “Moonchild,” from his always broad smile, energetic performances and his engaging presence on stage.